biscuitboost/yourbanger-fe/src/pages/privacy.md

 We might update this policy occasionally.
 If we make big changes, we'll email you and post a notice on the site.
 The "Last updated" date at the top will change too.

-Continued use of YourBanger after changes means you accept the new policy.
+Continued use of YourBanger.com after changes means you accept the new policy.

 ## 11. Contact Us